-To measure subject and preheader effectiveness, we look at these numbers:
+To measure subject and preheader success, we look at these numbers:

-- Total opens: Total number of people who opened your email.
+- Total opens: Number of people who opened your email.

-- Open rate: Total opens compared to the total number of emails sent.
+- Open rate: Total opens vs. the total number of emails sent.

-According to Mailchimp, the average is 19.81% for the software industry and 20.81% for all industries.
-If the number for your email is low, look to your subject lines and preheaders.
-These do a lot of heavy lifting and should never be afterthoughts.
+According to Mailchimp, the average software industry open rate is 19.81%.
+The average for all industries is 20.81%.
+If your email open rate is low, check your subject lines and preheaders.
+They do some heavy lifting and should never be an afterthought.

 To measure customer interaction, we look at these:

-- Average opens per person: Number of emails a particular person has opened compared to the total number of emails they have received
+- Average opens per person: Number of emails a person has opened vs. the total number of emails they’ve received.

-- Click rate or click-through rate: Percentage of people who clicked on a link or links within the email
+- Click rate or click-through rate: Percentage of people who clicked on a link in the email.

 According to Mailchimp, the average is 2.43% for all industries.